1. Who are non-local students?

 15. Will non-local applicants receive any conditional offer after finishing the assessments?

 Eligible non-local applicants may be given conditional offer.
 Interview and/or written test performance and all documents submitted by the applicant will be taken into consideration before issuing conditional offer.
-Non-local applicants are required to pay an acceptance fee of HK$1,000 to accept the conditional offer.

 16. Will the enrolment deposit be refunded if I finally choose to enroll in another programme offered by an institution other than HSUHK?